astorDev/minilang/inspirations/async-suffix/csharp-article/index.md

 ## Hungarian Notation a.k.a.
 It Is Pure Noise.

-Hungarian notation, introduced by Charles Simonyi at Microsoft in the 1970s, is a naming convention where variable names include type information (e.g. `strName` for a string, `bIsReady` for boolean).
+Hungarian notation, introduced by Charles Simonyi at Microsoft in the 1970s, is a naming convention where variable names include type information (e.g., `strName` for a string, `bIsReady` for a boolean).
 It became widespread in C, C++ throughout the 1980s and 1990s, helping developers manage type information in weakly-typed environments.

 Sometimes, we can still see relics of the notation like `tbl_TableName` in SQL tables, `m_count` for member (private) variables, or `lstItems` for lists.
 However, with IDEs getting better, the notation has become increasingly redundant.
 Following the principle of "Don't do something that doesn't bring any value," the overwhelming majority of programming language guidelines discourage the use of Hungarian Notation nowadays.